Interview with Sonejuhi Sinha on 'Stray Dolls' (2019)

 Diane Guerrero, who I adore, is in "Love Comes Later."

 I wanted to have a central character who's an Indian immigrant and an outsider in America, along with a very all-American character.
 We created Dallas, a runaway from the South, who is sort of on the same seesaw as Riz.
 They're both outsiders in a motel that is full of outsiders.
-Una is an immigrant as well, but she's the type who came over when she was four or five, so she has more opportunity ... she owns the motel.
+Una is an immigrant as well, but she's the type who came over when she was four or five, so she has more opportunity...
+She owns the motel.
 She's almost a Trumpian figure in this dynamic who believes that since she pulled herself up by her bootstraps, so should you.
 We wanted to create these outsider characters who live in the gray areas between good and bad.

 Up until now, I had seen a lot of films with women or women of color characters who played either a) the pitiable victim type who is solely preoccupied with her day-to-day survival or b) the criminal (as portrayed by the news media).
 I saw these two extremes but nothing in the middle that allows us to explore a complex character from the female gaze – their sexuality and these other aspects beyond survival that make them human.
 That was the goal.

-Setting it at an American motel was also important ... that's where the short was.
+Setting it at an American motel was also important... that's where the short was.
 I have this fascination with motels.
 In the '50s and '60s, middle class America would stay at motels for a vacation.
 They were portrayed as this idyllic and wholesome setting for the entire family.
 Now, 70-80% of motels are immigrant owned.
 Motels have sort of become a metaphor for immigrants resuscitating America.
 Creating an environment where complex characters could collide is something we were playing with.
 We wanted to use all of that to say something about America now – in terms of class, race, and socioeconomic status.

 Were there Annie Taylor references throughout the film?
 I know she's explicitly mentioned at the end, but I also thought of her when Dallas pulled out a heart-shaped cocaine mirror.
 Taylor had a heart-shaped pillow with her when she went over the falls.